 When the reset pin is activated, the LOCKED signal deactivates within four source clock cycles.
 The RST pin, active High, must either connect to a dynamic signal or be tied to ground.
-For all designs that use the feedback feature of the DCM, applying a reset signal after configuration is strongly recommended for both production and ES device in order to ensure consistent locking.
 As the DCM delay taps reset to zero, glitches can occur on the DCM clock output pins.
 Activation of the RST pin can also severely affect the duty cycle of the clock output pins.
 Furthermore, the DCM output clocks no longer de-skew with respect to one another.
 For these reasons, use the reset pin only when reconfiguring the device or changing the input frequency.
 The reset input signal is asynchronous and should be held HIGH for at least 2 ns.
 It takes approximately 120 μs for the DCM to achieve lock after a reset in the slowest frequency range.
 The DCM locks faster at higher frequencies.
-See the LOCK_DLL timing parameter in the Virtex-II Pro Data Sheet.
+See the LOCK\DLL teiming parameter in the Virtex-II Pro Data Sheet.